Per-transaction Certified Managed Package Limits

 Per-transaction Apex Limits

-The per-transaction Apex Limits are used for counting each Apex transaction.
-When we talk about Batch Apex, these particular limits are reset for the execution of each batch of records in the execute method.
-The table below summarizes the limits for the synchronous and asynchronous Apex:
+Per-transaction Apex Limits are used for counting each Apex transaction.
+When we talk about Batch Apex, these specific limits in the execution method for executing each batch of records will be reset.
+The following table summarizes the limits for the synchronous and asynchronous Apex:

 |Description||Synchronous Limits||Asynchronous Limits|